5cover/uniqenum/Uniqenum.md

 Parameter naming uses your `ident(i)` for stable short identifiers.

-## Edge cases and notes
+### Edge cases and notes

 - For very small N (2,3) provide trivial macros.
-- If the user needs the _exact_ Vandermonde product (no duplicated factors) for some reason, this method does not give uniqueness of multiplicity.
+- If the user needs the *exact* Vandermonde product (no duplicated factors) for some reason, this method does not give uniqueness of multiplicity.
 But for `_Static_assert(areuniq)`, multiplicity is irrelevant.
 - Compiler preprocessor time may still be nontrivial.
 Test build times.
 Use minified output to trim parse time.
 - If target compilers enforce low macro parameter count, split your `uniqenum` API so that the user supplies smaller groups.
 The generator can then produce glue macros that combine groups.

-## Final short checklist to implement
+### Final short checklist to implement

 1. Write Python generator implementing k=3 recursion and your `ident` naming.
 2. Choose base_B and implement base-case expansion.
 3. Emit `AREUNIQ_*` macros up to requested `max_N` and wrappers `uniqenum*`.
 4. Add tests for correctness and performance.
 5. Ship minified header and readable header.

-If you want I will:

-- produce the Python generator (ready-to-run) that emits `AREUNIQ_n` up to a chosen `max_N` with k=3 and `base_B=16`, or
-- produce a worked-out, fully expanded sample header for `N=256` showing macro definitions and one example `uniqenum256` usage.

-Which of those do you want next?